-Buffalo, NY – With summer vacations nearing and tourism still lagging, U.S. Senator Kirsten Gillibrand held an event at the Darwin Martin House with local tourism leaders and unveiled new efforts to help promote New York tourism, one the state’s leading industries and job generators.
+Rochester, NY – With summer vacations nearing and tourism still lagging, U.S. Senator Kirsten Gillibrand held a roundtable at the George Eastman House with local tourism leaders and unveiled new efforts to help promote New York tourism, one the state’s leading industries and job generators.
 The cornerstone of her agenda is the Travel Regional Investment Partnership (TRIP) Act, which would create a competitive matching grant program within the U.S. Department of Commerce to promote domestic tourism through local and regional partnerships.
 Tourism numbers decreased significantly across the nation in 2009, resulting in the loss of 400,000 American jobs and a $100 billion decline in tourism output.

 “From world class vineyards in the Finger Lakes to Niagara Falls to the beautiful Adirondacks and all the attractions of New York City, there is absolutely no place better to vacation than New York,” said Senator Gillibrand.
 “Visitors add billions of dollars to our state’s economy each year and support thousands of jobs right here at home.
 Many New Yorkers get their very first job in the tourism industry.
 As the economy continues to recover, this critical legislation would help promote New York’s tourism and ensure long term growth.
 I have long advocated for this type of federal initiative into tourism promotion because I believe it would bring tremendous economic opportunity to the families of our state.”